ductm208/hybris-on-tvbox/README.md

 ## Create hybris user

-> You can use tvbox (which is root) to bypass creating hybris user.
+> You can use root to bypass creating hybris user.
 I just want to share the best practice of <i>not to use root account to run application to avoid security vulnebilities</i>

-Run command from tvbox account to create hybris user<br/>
+Run command as root to create hybris user<br/>
 `# useradd -m hybris`<br/> <br/>
 Run set password<br/>
 `# passwd hybris`<br/> <br/>